elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 Thus, in case that an SQS / SNS `event` contains **exactly one** SQS / SNS message, the agents must apply the following, messaging-specific retrieval of information.
 Otherwise, the agents should apply the [Generic Lambda Instrumentation](generic-lambda-instrumentation) as described above.

-With only one message in `event.records`, the agents can use the single SQS / SNS `record` to retrieve the `traceparent` and `tracestate` from `record.messageAttributes` and use it for starting the lambda transaction.
+With only one message in `event.records`, the agents can use the single SQS / SNS `record` to retrieve the `traceparent` and `tracestate` from message attributes and use it for starting the lambda transaction.

 In addition the following fields should be set for Lambda functions triggered by SQS or SNS: